How to Get Homeowners Insurance After Being Dropped

-While a missed payment here or there may not be grounds for termination, consistently failing to pay your premium could raise major red flags for your provider, causing them to drop your coverage and leaving you with no homeowners insurance.
+While one missed payment here or there may not be grounds for termination, consistently failing to pay your premium could raise major red flags with your provider.
+If you’re backlogged on your premiums, they could drop your coverage after a 45-day notice, leaving you uninsured.

-Your homeowners insurance policy is a tool designed to protect your home and the investment that is your property, but filing too many claims can signal that your home (or you as the homeowner) is too great a risk for the insurance company.
+Your homeowners insurance policy is a tool designed to protect your home if it sustains damage.
+However, filing too many claims can signal that your home, or you as a homeowner, is too risky for your insurer to continue covering.

-Homeowners insurance claims should be filed sparingly and only after you’ve determined there’s no other solution for repairing the damages caused by an accident.
-Remember, if your homeowners coverage is bundled with your auto insurance policy too, being dropped from one plan could cause you to lose both.
+Homeowners insurance claims should be filed sparingly and only after you’ve determined there’s no other solution for repairing the damages caused by the covered peril.
+Remember, if your homeowners coverage is bundled with your auto insurance policy, being dropped from one plan could cause you to lose both.

 3. You Have Bad Credit

 Your credit score plays a major factor in the homebuying process from start to finish, and that includes taking out a homeowners insurance policy.
 You can be denied homeowners insurance if the provider evaluates your credit score and determines you’re too much of a liability based on information in your credit report.

 4. You Live in an Exceptionally High-Risk Area

 When it’s time to renew your homeowners insurance policy, your provider may opt to conduct a home inspection to determine the health of your property.
 An old or damaged roof, fire hazards, or other rooms in need of major repair may be flagged as being too risky, leading the insurance company to drop your policy and protection.

 If your insurance is cancelled due to one of the aforementioned reasons, the best plan of action is to get another homeowners insurance policy as quickly as possible.
 Your insurer is required to notify you 45 days before cancellation, so you won’t be in too big of a time crunch and will have sufficient time to do research and get quotes to find the best policy.